deeri1x/public-instructions/drill-comparator-sorting.md

 1. Import this drill's starting code as per normal.
 2. Copy your `Inventory.java` and `Item.java` files from your comparable sorting drill project into the `main` package folder of your new project.
 3. Rename the `getSorted` method in `Inventory` to `getSortedValue`.
+4. Close your comparable sorting drill in Eclipse - you don't want to accidentally work on _that_ code instead of _this_ drill's code!

 Now we're ready to begin.
 Here's what you need to do: